Projects

 Project Background

-Health and aging policies and systems are typically designed from the perspective of people who run systems, rather than from the point of view of consumers.
-Even when advocates, policymakers, and providers do seek to learn from older adults, those engagements often have significant limitations: existing datasets and surveys do not adequately focus on priority populations or capture the lived experience of older adults, and their insights often remain siloed within commissioning organizations and agencies.
+Health and aging policies and systems are typically designed from the perspective of people who run systems, rather than those who use them.
+Even when advocates, policymakers, and providers seek to learn from older adults, these engagements often have significant limitations: existing datasets and surveys do not adequately focus on priority populations or capture the lived experiences of older adults, and their insights often remain siloed within commissioning organizations and agencies.

 0